RULES OF LACROSSE (Cambridge Minor Lacrosse)

 Remember as well, you can check an offensive player, whether he has the ball or not but this can only be done in the "D", which is the normally dotted line in the defensive zone!
 However, if you are on the offensive team you must take the checking without responding!
 Any response or checking by any member of the team who has possession will result in loss of possession.

-*Players or goalies out of their crease, will be penalized if they catch the ball in the hand.
+Players or goalies out of their crease, will be penalized if they catch the ball in the hand.
 If they just contact it with the hand it is possession to the other team.
+The ball may be kicked, but not for a goal.
+Also if the ball is stuck in a stick the referee will help free it and the play shall continue.

 When a team is short-handed, they have 10 seconds to get the ball over the center and once it is over it cannot go back, or change of possession occurs.
 When a player is awarded possession by the referee they must be given at least 9 feet of room by the defending players until the whistle signifies the start of play.